jorgebucaran/fisher/man/man1/fisher-update.md

 ## DESCRIPTION

-Update one or more plugins, by name, URL or local path.
-If no arguments are given, update Fisherman itself.
-If you try to update a plugin that is currently disabled, but in the cache, it will be updated and then enabled.
+Update one or more plugins, by name, URL or a local path.
+If no arguments are given, update Fisherman to the latest release.
+If you try to update a plugin that is currently disabled, but present in the cache, it will be updated and then enabled.
 Use a dash `-` to read from the standard input.

+One exception to the process described above is updating a prompt which is not the current one.
+In this case the repository is updated, but it will not be activated as that is probably not what the user wants.

 If a plugin is missing dependencies, they will be installed.
 If any dependencies are already installed they will not be updated.
 See `Plugins` in `fisher help fishfile`.